BenLirio/latari-invoice-front/README.md

 ## Front end MVC
 I tried to recreate the rails on front end.
 By indexing all of the available recources and dynamically representing them on the front end so that they could automatically update when I used them.

+### one of the requirements is commits every day, here is a link to the other file
+https://github.com/BenLirio/invoice-front-end

-## Pitfalls
+## Unsolved problems
+The transitions should be fixed.
+The remember me button is permanently pressed down.
 I really ran into the first issues with asynchronous coding.
 I didn't understand how to properly manipulate the ASYNC await and promise synctax.
 I learned two very important things while testing.
 1. Chome dev tools shows a life representation of an object.
 It takes in the reference and then keep track of it from there.
 If you want to get a single instance of an object that is effected by promises and awaits use JSON.parse(JSON.stringify())
 2. The biggest problem I have in programing is constantly trying to refactor and optimize a small part of the code when I could be taking large gains in other areas.
-## Ended up pivoting the project in order to complete requirements.
-I now have a very boring, but working project.

-Other things I am still trying to figure out is how exactly does webpack compile code, I feel like I have run into a few issues when not understaning completely how to reference my dependencies.
-### one of the requirements is commits every day, here is a link to the other file
-https://github.com/BenLirio/invoice-front-end

-## Unsolved problems
-The transitions should be fixed.
-The remember me button is permanently pressed down.